chronology

 1941

 March - Publication of the Journal rebours de Colette (Fayard).
-If that’s all she could get out of June, I’m at peace.
+If that’s all she could get from June, I’m at peace.
 (Work journals, 1941 / IMEC)

-March 29 - Creation of a Commissariat for Jewish Questions, conferred by Xavier Vallat.
+March 29 - Creation of a Commissioner for Jewish Affairs, confi Xavier Vallat.

-10 April-20 June - The Goods of this world, novel in said by a young woman, for you in serial form in Gringoire.
+10 April-20 June - The Goods of this world, novel in said by a young woman , para t en feuilleton dans Gringoire.
 April 26 - Freezing of the bank accounts of the Jews.

 June 2 - Publication of a second Statute for the Jews, more restrictive, listing the proscribed third parties.

-June 22 - Classification of the Barbarossa operation: the German army to be in Socialist Union.
-Fearing to be dead, Ir N mirovsky calls her service Julie Dumot, so that she takes care of Denise and Babet and serves as your name.
-She asks the notary, his intention, a letter-will giving him guardianship authority and authorizing him to all last re extr mit publish a novel that I may not have time to finish and which is called Temp te in June .
+22 June - Classification of the Barbarossa operation: the German army to be in Soviet Union.
+Fearing to be stopped, Ir N mirovsky calls her service Julie Dumot, so that she takes care of Denise and Babet and serves as your name.
+She asks the notary, his intention, a letter-will giving him guardianship power and authorizing it by all last re extr mit publish a novel that I might not have time to finish and which is called Temp te in June .

 28 June - From the occupying troops stationed at Issy-l v that.
 I pity these poor children.
 But I cannot forgive individuals, those who push me away, those who coldly let us fall (Work journals, 1941 / IMEC)

-Undertake a second step of Weather you in June and bauche Dolce, chronicle of the occupation of Issy-l v that and criticism of the spirit of the hive , that is to say nationalism or community destiny .
+Undertake a second meeting of Weather you in June and bauche Dolce, chronicle of the occupation of Issy-l v that and criticism of the spirit of the hive , it is-to say nationalism or community destiny .
 Apparently, she undertakes a short novel, Heat of the blood (Deno l, 2006), a parabola on the gears of life located in the country of Issy-l v that.

-8 ao t - The Unknown , new shout by a young woman , para t in Gringoire.
+8 ao t - The Unknown , new shout by a young woman, for you in Gringoire.
 In this pacifist fable, the German soldier’s name is Hohmann, like the lieutenant with whom Michel became the friend.

 September 5 - The Returned (Gringoire), under the pseudonym Pierre N rey:

-� That we are dr el made, all from me!
+� That we are dr el made, all of me!
 Our weak memory only keeps the trace of happiness, so deeply marked at times that it seems like a wound.

 September 19 - Fall of Kiev.
-In Ukraine, the Einsatzgruppen proc to the massive and systematic massacre of Jewish populations.
+In Ukraine, the Einsatzgruppen prevent the massive and systematic massacre of Jewish populations.

 11 November - Installation of the Epsteins and Julie Dumot in a rental house equipped with a vegetable garden and an orchard.
 She undertakes a new novel in the vein of the Goods of this world, but more pessimistic: The fires of autumn, a chronicle of the interwar period that appeared in 1957 at Albin Michel.